lint-staged/lint-staged/README.md

   --diff [string]                    override the default "--staged" flag of "git diff" to get list of files.
 Implies
                                      "--no-stash".
-  --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --fail-on-changes                  fail with exit code 1 when tasks modify tracked files (default: false) --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-revert                        do not revert to original state in case of errors.
+  --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --continue-on-error                run all tasks to completion even if one fails (default: false) --fail-on-changes                  fail with exit code 1 when tasks modify tracked files (default: false) --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-revert                        do not revert to original state in case of errors.